aragon/nest/grants/Bastet/Proposal.md

 A thin browser extension:
 - Injects custom Web3 into sites (like MetaMask & Mist do), electron apps can use as well.
+- Only inject into websites approved by user (MetaMask injects Web3 into every tab today)
 - An expanded interface for DApps to send context with their web3 interactions.
 - Little to no in-browser interactions
   - whitelist a DApp on first visit, disable at any time
   - set location for Bastet server (user _could_ have Bastet on one machine and clients on multiple machines)